CIOSC/CAS-Digital-Trust/scheme/docs/conformity-assessment.md

+# Conformity Assessment

-# What is conformity assessment?
+## What is conformity assessment?

 Conformity assessment is the demonstration that what is being supplied actually meets the requirements specified or claimed.
 Conformity assessment can be applied to a product (which, for these purposes includes a service), a process, a management system, a body or persons and includes activities such as testing, inspection and certification.